MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_reset.md

 ## -description

 > [!WARNING]
-> The *MiniportCheckForHangEx* and [*MiniportResetEx*](nc-ndis-miniport_reset.md) callback functions are discouraged for all NDIS 6.83 and later drivers.
+> The *MiniportResetEx* and [*MiniportCheckForHangEx*](nc-ndis-miniport_check_for_hang.md) callback functions are discouraged for all NDIS 6.83 and later drivers.
 For more information, see [Check-for-Hang and Reset operations in NDIS 6.83 and later](https://docs.microsoft.com/windows-hardware/drivers/network/miniport-adapter-check-for-hang-and-reset-operations#check-for-hang-and-reset-operations-in-ndis-683-and-later).

 NDIS calls an NDIS miniport driver's